Yankees vs. Dodgers Player Props Betting Odds

-Player prop bet options for Freddie Freeman, Aaron Judge and others are available when the Los Angeles Dodgers host the New York Yankees at Dodger Stadium on Saturday (first pitch at 7:15 PM ET).
+Player prop bet odds for Freddie Freeman, Aaron Judge and others are available when the Los Angeles Dodgers host the New York Yankees at Dodger Stadium on Sunday (at 7:10 PM ET).

 Bet on this matchup or its props with DraftKings!